bandanna2k/parkrun-stats/README.md

 ## Minor

-- Use processors for Top 10
+- PNG for chart
+-
 - Add deltas to attendance processor

 - Use processor for Most Runs at Courses (need AthleteId and Count)